Suva: Entertainment and culture

-Suva is the cultural and entertainment capital of Oceania and is host to many regional, national, and local events.
-The city has a very developed and advanced entertainment and event infrastructure and hosts a busy calendar of events every year.
+Suva hosts numerous regional, national, and local events annually, supported by a variety of multipurpose venues and community facilities.

 Venues

 Suva has many multipurpose venues, the main ones being the Vodafone Arena, which can seat up to 5,000 people, the HFC Bank Stadium, which can seat 15,446 people, the FMF National Gymnasium Suva, which can seat up to 2,000 people, and the Civic Auditorium, which can seat up to 1,000 people.